 English Speaking Countries Worldwide: Top Picks (2025)

-• Between 1.5 to 2 billion people speak English as either a first or second language, according to recent linguistic studies.
+- Around 1.53 billion people speak English as either a first or second language.

 Countries Where English Dominates: The Big Four